 Lock Hosts file to prevent hijacking

-Imagine clicking on www.thewindowsclub.com and seeing a completely different web site load in your browser.
-Malware can redirect Web addresses on your computer by altering your hosts file.
+Imagine clicking on www.thewindowsclub.com and seeing a completely different website load in your browser.
+Malware can redirect Web addresses on your computer by altering your Hosts file.
 This is referred to as the Host File Hijack.

-To prevent Host file hijacks, you may navigate to it, right-click on it, select Properties and make it a Read only file.
-This will lock down your Hosts file and prevent any one or any malware from writing to it.
+To prevent Host file hijacks, you may navigate to it, right-click on it, select Properties and make it a Read-only file.
+This will lock down your Hosts file and prevent anyone or any malware from writing to it.

-Block website using Hosts file
+Block website using the Hosts file

 To block a website using the Hosts File, simply add the following entry:

-Edit Hosts file
+- Locate Hosts file

-If you need to edit the Hosts file, navigate to the following folder location:
+To edit the Hosts file, navigate to the following folder location:

 Here you will see the Hosts file.
 Right-click on it and select Notepad.
 Make the changes and Save.